tweag/cardano-conformance-testing-of-consensus/docs/design.md

 In addition, we will deliver the `testgen` utility, including:

-1. support for the `generate` command, including selection of testclass and optional seed
+1. support for the `generate` command, including selection of test class, optional seed and optional size parameters.
 2. support for the `list-classes`  command
 3. support for the `meta desired-passes` command